PetabyteBrain/Tetrisnt/README.md

 ## To do ...

 ### Important
-- Add Correct Movement / Rotation Limits for Sblock and Zblock
 - Add Rotation block if Blocks shouldnt be able to Rotate in specific position
 - Add **Start** screen and **Death** screen.
 - Add Start, Restart and Exit Buttons
 - Add Level System
-- Add feature so that the Highscore System saves it's Value after closing
+- Add feature so that the Highscore System saves it's Value after closing.
+- Show Next Block on right side.
+- Add Pause and Resume Button
+-

 ### Extra
 - Add Textures (BLock Texture and Colours / Background)